0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 ![pspy](pspy.jpg)

-`/bin/sh -c sleep 1; cat /root/default.txt > /home/floris/admin-area/input` a user who can read the file `default.txt` within the `root` folder is getting its contents into the `input` file in the home folder for the `floris` user.
+`/bin/sh -c sleep 1; cat /root/default.txt > /home/floris/admin-area/input` a user who can read the file `default.txt` within the `root` folder is getting its contents into the `input` file in the home folder of the `floris` user.

 `/bin/sh -c curl -K /home/floris/admin-area/input -o /home/floris/admin-area/report` as we thought, a curl command is being run which outputs to the `report` file.
 But we notice that it uses the `-K` flag which lets the curl command read the `input` file as its configuration.